Jennifer Shahade: Career

 In 1998, she became the first woman to win the U.S. Junior Open.

 In 2002, she won the U.S. Women's Chess Championship in Seattle, Washington.
 At the next U.S. Women's Championship, she earned her second International Master norm, and in 2004, she won her second U.S. Women's Chess Championship.

 Shahade earned a degree in comparative literature at New York University.

 Her writing has appeared in the LA Times, The New York Times, Chess Life, New In Chess, and Games Magazine.
 Her first book, Chess Bitch: Women in the Ultimate Intellectual Sport (Siles Press, ISBN 1-890085-09-X) was published in October 2005.

+Her Wall Street Journal article on poker, loss and probabilistic thinking won a Global Poker Award.

+Her 2026 book Thinking Sideways: How to Think Like a Chess Player and Win at Life applies chess concepts to decision-making, drawing on psychology and poker.

 Shahade is the former web editor-in-chief of the United States Chess Federation website and has hosted a monthly chess podcast, Ladies Knight, for the federation.

 In 2007, Shahade co-founded a chess non-profit called 9 Queens.

 Shahade is also a poker player.
 In 2014, she became the MindSports Ambassador for PokerStars.
 On December 9, 2014, Shahade won the first TonyBet Open Face Chinese Poker Live World Championship High Roller Event, taking home €100,000.

 Shahade is the host of the poker podcast the GRID, which she produces with her husband Daniel Meirom.
 In 2019, the GRID won the Global Poker Award for Podcast of the Year.
 She is also a former coach for the training website Run It Once.

 Shahade is a board member of the World Chess Hall of Fame.
 In 2018, Shahade became the woman's program director at the U.S. Chess Federation, which brings chess programming to thousands of girls in the country.
 Shahade resigned from the US Chess Federation on September 6, 2023.
 She claimed that the Federation treated her with "hostility instead of support" and that she was "constantly minimized or ignored" when she came forward with allegations of assault against GM Alejandro Ramírez.
 Shahade released a statement on her social media regarding her resignation, stating: "Based on what I’ve seen, I cannot currently lend my credibility to the organization in good conscience.
 This is especially true since I’ve become a de facto confidante for so many women and girls—making it essential for me to have faith in executive decision-making and communication."
+In 2026, the U.S. Chess Federation announced they had "resolved all matters between them amicably" and named Shahade "the first-ever Official Ambassador of US Chess".